 How much wood will I use?

 This is a very good question and our consultants can help you by looking at your old utility bills and give you an estimate based upon our BTU Conversion Calculator.
 This formula is an exclusive product of Wood Boiler USA.
 We believe it is very accurate.
 Do not believe a dealer or salesperson who believes they can tell you without knowing how much energy you used in the past.
 Ask for us give you an accurate estimate.

 Why is it called an Outdoor Wood Boiler (Wood furnace) ?

-The name is a little misleading as it does not actually boiler water, it heats it to a safe 150-185 degrees.
+The name is a little misleading as it does not actually boil water, it heats it to a safe 150-185 degrees.
 Water actually boils near 212 degrees.
 Our wood boilers allows the user to adjust the temperature of the water to your preferred level.
-For instance, during the summer, we recommend you leave the temperature at 153 degrees and during the winter we recommend you adjust the temperature up to 185 degrees.

 How does the Outdoor Wood Boiler (Wood furnace) control the temperature of the water?